ADNRs/cylearn/README.md

 The above is the structure of an imaginary folder, where x.png is an image and x.txt stores an integer which is the label of x.png.

 Assume the memory can only store two images once at a time because these images are too large.
-We now demonstrates how to make batches for these images and labels with `Dataset` and `Loader`.
+We now demonstrate how to make batches for these images and labels with `Dataset` and `Loader`.

 ```Python
 import os